When it comes to the jaguar vs leopard discussion, it’s easy to get confused between these two admirable animals.

 8. Jaguar and leopard are solitary animals

-Both species display similar behaviour.
+Both species display similar behavior.
 They are expert predators who live a solitary existence and fiercely defend their territory.

 African leopards can reach a top speed of 56-60 km/h (35-37 mph).
-Using stealth they creep up on their prey before accelerating to top speed in just a few strides.
-Here is the complete story on how fast is a leopard.
+Using stealth, they creep up on their prey before accelerating to top speed in just a few strides.

 Jaguars are only a little slower and can comfortably reach 50 km/h, even though a dense rainforest doesn’t provide space for them to do this.

 Both these species have some of the strongest jaws in the animal kingdom.
-Jaguars are a little stronger and have a bite so powerful it can pierce the shells of tortoise and other armoured prey.
+Jaguars are a little stronger and have a bite so powerful it can pierce the shells of tortoises and other armored prey.

 Black panthers can be leopards or jaguars!
 How confusing is that?